nmshd/documentation/_docs_integrate/create-attribute-for-peer.md

 ### Request over Template

 If there is currently no Relationship between the Sender and the Recipient, this approach must be used.
 However, it is also possible for the Sender to use a [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) to send a Request to the Recipient if there is already an active Relationship between them.
-All details on how to send and receive a Request via a RelationshipTemplate in general can be found in the [Requests over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide.
+All details on how to send and receive a Request via a RelationshipTemplate in general can be found in the [Requests via RelationshipTemplates]({% link _docs_integrate/requests-via-relationshiptemplates.md %}) guide.

 ### Request over Message

 The Sender only has the option of sending a Request to the Recipient via a [Message]({% link _docs_integrate/data-model-overview.md %}#message) if there is already an active Relationship between them.
-All information on how to send and receive a Request via a Message can be found in the [Requests over Messages]({% link _docs_integrate/requests-over-messages.md %}) guide.
+All information on how to send and receive a Request via a Message can be found in the [Requests via Messages]({% link _docs_integrate/requests-via-messages.md %}) guide.

 ## Accept the Request and create the Attributes